oracle/graal/docs/reference-manual/native-image/BuildOutput.md

 ### Resource Usage Statistics

 #### <a name="glossary-garbage-collection"></a>Garbage Collections
-The total time spent in all garbage collectors, total GC time divided by the total time to build the image in percent, and the total number of garbage collections.
+The total time spent in all garbage collectors, total GC time divided by the total process time in percent, and the total number of garbage collections.
 A large number of collections or time spent in collectors usually indicates that the system is under memory pressure.
 Increase the amount of available memory to reduce the time to build the image.